-An Inmate Request to Staff (form BP-S148), commonly called a "Cop-Out," is used to make a written request to a staff member through "Inmate Request to Staff" via Trulincs.
-Hand written cop-outs are only accepted by Shu inmates.
-Any type of request can be made using this function..
+An Inmate Request to Staff Member (Form BP-S148), commonly called a Cop-Out, is used to make a written request to a staff member.
+Any type of request can be made with this form.
+Copouts may be obtained in the living units from the Correctional Officer on duty.
 Staff members will answer the request within a reasonable period of time.